Does Bing falsely accuse blog and website owners that their sites are under spam?

 It seems Bing, the web search engine owned and operated by Microsoft, is on an unstoppable spree, declaring websites and blogs submitted to the search engine's webmaster spam.

-All over the internet, are thousands of questions associated with the questioning of Bing, as desperate blog and website owners try to find out the reason for weeks, months and sometimes a year, Bing has failed to index the contents of their websites.
+All over the internet are thousands of questions associated with the questioning of Bing, as desperate blog and website owners try to find out the reason for why, for weeks, months, and sometimes a year, Bing has failed to index the contents of their websites.

-And when they contact Bing, the only excuse Big tells the site owners is: "Thank you for writing to Bing webmaster Support.
-I reviewed your site but unfortunately when I was investigating I saw that your site is under the spam list which can be a reason why we are not indexing it."
+And when they contact Bing, the only excuse Bing tells the site owners is, "Thank you for writing to Bing Webmaster Support.
+I reviewed your site, but unfortunately when I was investigating, I saw that your site is under the spam list, which can be a reason why we are not indexing it."

-This actually doesn't make sense, especially, if your blog or website is in a good position in Google's search engine.
-That means everything is okay, no breaking of any rule or being penalized, yet still, 'Bing' will tell that your blog or website is under spam.
+This actually doesn't make sense, especially if your blog or website is in a good position in Google's search engine.
+That means everything is okay, with no breaking of any rule or being penalized, yet still, 'Bing' will say that your blog or website is under spam.

 So my questions are: